duplode/duplode.github.io/src/posts/what-does-fmap-preserve.md

 ```

 The length of a list is perhaps the most obvious example of a structural
 property.
-It depends only on the list skeleton, and not all on the
+It depends only on the list skeleton, and not at all on the
 values in it.
 The type of `length`, with a fully polymorphic element
 type which is not mentioned by the result type, reflects such an
 independence.
 An obvious consequence is that `fmap`, which only affects
 the list elements, cannot change the length of a list.
-We can state this
+We can state that
-fact like this:
+like this:

 ``` haskell
 length xs = length (fmap f xs)